 Despite criticisms that the movie covered too much I felt it was fine with flash forwards and going beyond the Civil War itself, because the story didn't (hasn't) end(ed).
 I felt the editing was effective keeping up interest while showing connections between the past and more modern times.
-Juliette Welfing, also with a French background has been involved with a number of movies I also thought were very effective "The Diving Bell and Butterfly" (2007 nominated for Oscar editing)," Dheepan" (2015), "The Prophet" (2009), "Rust and Bones" (2013), Miral (2010), "Read My Lips" (2001) and "The Hunger Games."
-She will also be working on Gary ross's next, "Ocean's Eight."
+Juliette Welfing, the editor also with a French background has been involved with a number of movies I also thought were very effective "The Diving Bell and Butterfly" (2007 nominated for Oscar editing)," Dheepan" (2015), "The Prophet" (2009), "Rust and Bones" (2013), Miral (2010), "Read My Lips" (2001) and "The Hunger Games."
+She will also be working on Gary Ross's next, "Ocean's Eight."

 Matthew McConaghey, won an Oscar for "Dallas Buyers Club" (2013).
 Declared sexiest man alive by People magazine, but turned away from romantic comedies after 2010.
 He was excellent as Newton.

 Gugu Mabatha-Raw, born of a English nurse and South African doctor.
 Her character Rachel was also bi-racial.
 Gugu appeared as the title character in "Belle" (2013) and later, as Will Smith's wife in "Concussion"(2015).

 Mahershala Ali after this film won Oscar for best supporting actor in "Moonlight" (2016) becoming the first Muslim to do so.
 Well know character in "House of Cards."
 His character was a composite of runaway slaves.